-We then define dangerous humid heat frequency as the number of days per year where the maximum wet bulb globe temperature (WBGTmax) exceeded 28°C, the threshold used by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit humid heat exposure under moderate workloads (234–349 W).4
+We then define potentially hazardous heat frequency as the number of days per year where the maximum wet bulb globe temperature (WBGTmax) exceeded 28°C, the threshold used by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit heat exposure under moderate workloads (234–349 W)4 and it is used widely in environmental epidemiological research.5-6

 And this to the revised manuscript (P. 4, Lines 74-81):

-Exposure is defined as the number of days per year that WBGTmax exceeded 28°C multiplied by the total estimated incarcerated population exposed (person-days per year).
+WBGT is a heat stress metric widely used in environmental epidemiology to assess associations between heat and human health across a range of contexts.
+13,14 WBGT accounts for the non-linear interactions between air temperature, humidity, air speeds, and solar radiation.15 But given that incarcerated people spend the vast majority of their time indoors and thus solar radiation is negligible, here we estimate indoor, or shaded, WBGTmax (Supplementary Information).15 Exposure is defined as the number of days per year that WBGTmax exceeded 28°C multiplied by the total estimated incarcerated population exposed (person-days per year).16